singingwolfboy/clubhouse-board-notes/README.md

 ## Google Integration

 This project stores data using [Google Sheets](https://www.google.com/sheets/about/), for ease of use and collaboration.
-When you first set up this extension, you'll be asked to select the Google Sheet you want to use to hold and manage this data.
+Currently, one particular Google Sheet is hardcoded into the extension.
+In the future, it would be good to implement a sheet selector, so you can select which Google Sheet you want to use to hold and manage this data.